ajayakhatri/beamProject/README.md

 - **Working with Multiple beams:** Users can **work with multiple beams** on a single app independently.
 This opens up possibility of comparing different beams.

+- **Print:** Users can print the beam with its information and charts.

 - **Save and Share:** Users can save their beam models and analysis for future reference.
 The application also allows users to share them with colleagues or peers easily.

 ### Complexity

 The project's complexity is evident in its use of multiple technologies and the integration of various components.
 Besides the integration part what I find the most complex in the projects were:

-  1. Logic for changing svg images dynamically (done in frontend/src/components/Img.jsx).
+1. Logic for changing svg images dynamically based on value of loads on either ends(done in frontend/src/components/Img.jsx).
-  2. Logic for arranging data from frontend into numpy arrays and making of many finite elements from a distributed load (done in backend/api/arrangeData.py).
+2. Logic for arranging data from frontend into numpy arrays and converting distributed load into many finite elements (done in backend/api/arrangeData.py).
 3. Logic for passing latest state of beam in different React components.

 Different libraries and packages used in the app along with their usage are:

 - Python Packages

   1. **numpy :** It was used to make arrays of load, support condition, nodes and beam elements for mathematical operations related for Finite Element Analysis.
 Before feeding the

   2. **djangorestframework :** The api_view decorator was used in Django REST framework to define API views.
 Example : `@api_view(["GET"])`